abipub/evm-proxy-detection/README.md

 # evm-proxy-detection

-Detect proxy contracts and their target addresses using an [EIP-1193](https://eips.ethereum.org/EIPS/eip-1193) compatible JSON-RPC `request` function
+Detect proxy contracts and their target addresses using an [EIP-1193](https://eips.ethereum.org/EIPS/eip-1193) compatible JSON-RPC `request` function. zero dependencies

 This package offers a utility function for checking if a smart contract at a given address implements one of the known proxy patterns.
 It detects the following kinds of proxies: